Business car insurance class 1

 Covers your car if you use it to drive between multiple work locations, or to visit clients or customers.
 It’s usually the cheapest class of business car insurance

-Compare cheap business car insurance quotes
+Find cheap car insurance quotes in just a few clicks

 We do the hard work for you, comparing deals from the biggest providers in the UK so you can get the right cover.

 Business car insurance covers your car if you use it for work.
-This is different to a standard policy, which only provides cover for social use and commuting.
+This is different to a standard car insurance policy, which only provides cover for social use and commuting.
 It’s important to make sure your car is insured at all times, whichever class of use.

 Covers your car if you use it to drive between multiple work locations, or to visit clients or customers.
 It’s usually the cheapest class of business car insurance